-After a year's absence, 2021 sees the return of the fabulous celebration of contemporary floral art that is Fleuramour.
-As we look forward to September's show, we asked Sara-Marie Andrews from the Academy of Floristry to take us back to the 2019 edition and remind us just why this floral extravaganza is so spectacular.
+Fleuramour is back!
+As we look forward to taking you to the 25th anniversary of this fabulous celebration of contemporary floral art in 2022, we asked Sara-Marie Andrews from the Academy of Floristry to take us back to the 2019 edition and remind us just why this floral extravaganza is so spectacular.

 ECT: Why should floristry fans put a visit to Fleuramour on their bucket list?